PyHAT-stack/awesome-python-htmx/README.md

 - **[Why We Should Stop Using JavaScript According to Douglas Crockford (Inventor of JSON)](https://youtu.be/lc5Np9OqDHU)**<br/>
 A short video of Douglas Crockford explaining why we should stop using JavaScript.
 - **[3 IRL use cases for Python and HTMX](https://www.bitecode.dev/p/3-irl-use-cases-for-python-and-htmx)** - _From the author:_ There is nothing HTMX does that you couldn't do in another way.
 But HTMX pairs wonderfully with traditional server side frameworks and gives you clean, correct, results quite fast.
 You won't get candy crush bling level with it, but you will get something practical, which is regularly all what I need.
+- **[HTML First](https://html-first.com)** - HTML First is a set of principles that aims to make building web software easier, faster, more inclusive, and more maintainable by...
+1) Leveraging the default capabilities of modern web browsers, 2) Leveraging the extreme simplicity of HTML's attribute syntax, 3) Leveraging the web's ViewSource affordance.

 ## Third Party Packages 📦 <a name = "tools"></a>